robotology/gz-sim-yarp-plugins/forcetorque/README.md

 ...
 ```
 We have 3 values for force and 3 values for torque (if the value is 0, it is not present).
-In this case, it is possible to see that the force measure make sense as the weight of the link is 10 Kg, and the acceleration of gravity is 9.8, so the measure norm on the Z axis is correctly approximately 9.8*10 = 98.0.
+In this case, it is possible to see that the force measure make sense as the weight of the link is 10 Kg, and the acceleration of gravity is 9.8, so the measure norm on the Z axis is correctly -9.8*10 = -98.

 If you try to interact with the model, for example in Gazebo GUI by dropping a cylinder on top of it, you can see how the values of the FT sensor change:
 ```